vnavascues/solidity_playground/mastering_ethereum/truffle/11_Oracles/RequestResponse/README.md

 This project uses **Ropsten** oracles.
 Check **Chainlink Market - Ropsten** for finding oracles and jobs in this network.

+## Contents

+### Contracts

+**BEWARE**: the contracts have been implemented using Solidity v0.6.12.

-- [APIRequester.sol](build/contracts/APIRequester.sol): a contract that requests numeric datum to any API using the most basic built-in adapters: `HttpGet` and `HttpPost`.
+- [APIRequester.sol](contracts/APIRequester.sol): a contract that requests numeric datum to any API using the most basic built-in adapters: `HttpGet` and `HttpPost`.
 This contract is just a proof of concept and does not follow the best practices: it is oracle/job/API agnostic (but focused on requesting numeric datum), and almost all task parameters must be passed on the function call.

-- [EthUsdAPIConsumer.sol](build/contracts/EthUsdAPIConsumer.sol): a contract that requests the the current price of the pair ETH/USD from the **CryptoCompare API** (off-chain data) through an oracle.
+- [EthUsdAPIConsumer.sol](contracts/EthUsdAPIConsumer.sol): a contract that requests the the current price of the pair ETH/USD from the **CryptoCompare API** (off-chain data) through an oracle.
 This contract is very API oriented, by having almost all the adapter task parameters hard-coded (except the oracle address and the job ID).

 ### Scripts